pojntfx/r3map/README.md

 <details>
   <summary>Expand instructions</summary>

-Just like with the direct mount, the mount can be started like this, and should output the following; see the [full code of the example for more](./cmd/r3map-example-managed-mount-file/main.go):
+Just like with the direct mount, the managed mount can be started like this, and should output the following; see the [full code of the example for more](./cmd/r3map-example-managed-mount-file/main.go):

 ```shell
 $ sudo modprobe nbd # This is only necessary once, and loads the NBD kernel module